 Private Prague city bike tour

-• 4 hrs cycle and walking tour
+• 3 hrs cycle / walking tour

 • experienced local tour guide (English, German, Italian, Spanish)